Floquet-driven light transport in programmable photonic processors via discretized evolution of synthetic magnetic fields: Results

-The resulting interference is shown in panel \textbf{b} as the simulated mid-period populations \(P_2(T/2)\) and \(P_4(T/2)\) as \(\Delta \Phi\) is swept.
+The resulting interference is shown in panel b as the simulated mid-period populations \(P_2(T/2)\) and \(P_4(T/2)\) as \(\Delta \Phi\) is swept.
 The two traces are complementary and cross at \(\Delta \Phi=0\), where the populations are balanced.
 This follows from a two-path picture.
 During \(U_2\) the fields at the shared sites are coherent sums of the amplitudes from the two plaquettes that differ only by the programmed flux difference.
-With the phase origin chosen so that \(\Delta \Phi =0\) yields equal populations, the dependence is consistent with:

-where \(0 \leq V \leq 1\) is the visibility, the upper sign corresponds to site 2, and the lower to site 4.
+With the phase origin chosen so that \(\Delta \Phi =0\) yields equal populations, the dependence is consistent with \(P_{2,4}(T/2) = \frac{1}{2}[1 \pm V\sin{(\Delta \Phi/2)}]\), where \(\mbox{$0 \leq V \leq 1$}\) is the visibility, the upper sign corresponds to site 2, and the lower to site 4.
 This form explains the smooth S-shaped exchange of population and the complementarity \(P_2 + P_4=1\).

-Panels \textbf{c-e} display simulated population dynamics for three representative settings of \(\Delta \Phi\).
+Panels c-e display simulated population dynamics for three representative settings of \(\Delta \Phi\).
 For \(\Delta \Phi = 0\) (CW/CW in the relative sense), the amplitudes from the two loops arrive in phase, distributing populations equally at sites 2 and 4 at the mid-period.
 Shifting to \(\Delta \Phi = + \pi\) (CW/CCW) reverses the relative sign of one path, so that constructive interference occurs at site 2 while destructive interference suppresses site 4.
 Reversing the sign to \(\Delta \Phi=-\pi\) flips the pattern, brightening site 4 and dimming site 2.

-Panels \textbf{f-h} present the measurements.
+Panels f-h present the measurements.
 As \(\Delta \Phi\) is tuned from \(0\) to \(+\pi\) and then to \(-\pi\), the population shifts between the two shared sites in agreement with the simulations.
 At the mid-period, the balanced case (\(\Delta \Phi=0\)) yields \(P_2 = 50.29 \pm 1.05\%\) and \(P_4 = 48.73 \pm 1.05\%\).
 A relative shift of \(+\pi\) favors site 2 (\(96.77 \pm 0.11\%\)) while suppressing site 4 (\(2.03 \pm 0.08\%\)), and reversing the sign inverts the distribution, with site 4 at \(98.28 \pm 0.06 \%\) and site 2 at \(0.73 \pm 0.03\%\).